Adrián de la Garza: Appointment

-On 3 February 2011, Governor of Nuevo León Rodrigo Medina de la Cruz nominated de la Garza as Attorney General of Nuevo León.
-His appointment was unanimously confirmed by the Congress of Nuevo León seven days later.
-De la Garza took office during a period of heightened violence linked to organized crime, as the state was among the regions most affected by the Mexican Drug War.
+On 3 February 2011, Governor Rodrigo Medina de la Cruz nominated de la Garza as attorney general of Nuevo León.
+The Congress of Nuevo León confirmed the appointment unanimously seven days later.
+He took office during a period of heightened violence linked to organized crime, with Nuevo León among the states most affected by the Mexican drug war.

+Reorganization of the prosecutor's office

-As Attorney General, de la Garza implemented a series of structural and institutional reforms aimed at modernizing the state's justice system.
-His administration reorganized the Prosecutor's Office into three regional branches—north, central, and south—to decentralize operations and improve response times across the state.
-He spearheaded the creation of specialized units, including an Immediate Search Unit for missing persons and a dedicated Criminal Investigation Unit.
+De la Garza reorganized the state prosecutor's office into three regional branches—north, central and south—with the stated aim of decentralizing operations and shortening response times.
+He created specialized units, among them an immediate search unit for missing persons and a criminal investigation unit.

-De la Garza's office also introduced the AMBER Alert system to coordinate efforts in locating missing children.
-Other modernization efforts included the rollout of new, standardized uniforms for investigative agents and forensic personnel and major renovations to the headquarters of the State Investigative Agency.
+His office introduced the AMBER Alert system in the state for locating missing children, issued standardized uniforms for investigative agents and forensic personnel, and renovated the headquarters of the State Investigative Agency.

-On 24 January 2015, de la Garza resigned in order to contend for the Institutional Revolutionary Party's nomination for the municipal president of Monterrey in the 2015 state elections.

-2011 Monterrey casino attack
+Organized crime cases

-Under de la Garza's direction, the state prosecutor's office launched a major investigation of the attacks.
-The first arrests were announced on 29 August, four days after the attack.
-The five detainees confessed to being members of Los Zetas and stated they had only intended to scare the owners, not cause mass casualties.
-The investigation relied heavily on surveillance footage, which captured the attackers' vehicles and actions, and witness statements used to create portraits of the suspects.
-Over the following weeks, the number of detainees grew to at least 17.
-Key arrests included Carlos Oliva Castillo ("La Rana"), identified as the mastermind of the attack and a high-ranking Zetas leader, and Baltazar Saucedo Estrada ("El Mataperros"), another leader who planned and participated in the attack.
+On 25 August 2011, gunmen set fire to the Casino Royale in Monterrey, killing 52 people.
+The state prosecutor's office under de la Garza announced the first arrests four days later.
+The five detainees said they belonged to Los Zetas and had intended to frighten the owners rather than cause mass casualties.
+Investigators drew on surveillance footage of the attackers' vehicles and on witness statements used to compose portraits of the suspects.
+The number of detainees grew to at least 17 over the following weeks and included Carlos Oliva Castillo, alias "La Rana", described as the organizer of the attack, and Baltazar Saucedo Estrada, alias "El Mataperros".
+No convictions for murder or arson were obtained in the decade following the attack, the cases having stalled in the federal courts.

-Despite the prosecutor's office successfully identifying and capturing the perpetrators, the cases stalled within Mexico's broader judicial system for many years, with no convictions for murder or arson obtained during the first decade following the attack.

-Cadereyta Jiménez massacre
+On 19 February 2012, 44 inmates identified as members of the Gulf Cartel were killed and 30 prisoners belonging to Los Zetas escaped from the prison at Apodaca, the deadliest prison massacre in Mexico to that point.
+De la Garza announced that 29 prison officials and guards had been placed under arraigo, a form of pre-charge detention, over their part in, or failure to prevent, the killings and the escape, and said that staff under investigation had admitted taking money from Los Zetas.

-On 13 May 2012, after 49 dismembered bodies were discovered near Cadereyta Jiménez, de la Garza's office led the investigation.
-The primary challenge for prosecutors was the forensic work, as the bodies were mutilated to make identification difficult.
-The investigation led to a major breakthrough with the arrest of Daniel Elizondo Ramírez ("El Loco"), a regional Zetas leader.
-Elizondo confessed to organizing and carrying out the massacre under direct orders from the cartel's top commanders.
+On 13 May 2012, 49 dismembered bodies were found beside a highway near Cadereyta Jiménez, and de la Garza's office led the investigation.
+Identification was the principal obstacle for prosecutors, as the victims had been mutilated to impede it.
+Soldiers arrested Daniel Elizondo Ramírez, alias "El Loco", a regional Zetas leader, on 21 May; he told investigators he had organized and carried out the killings on the orders of the cartel's commanders.